strangec137/calculator-vault/README.md

 1. Download the APK from the link above
 2. On your phone: Settings → Security → Enable "Install unknown apps"
 3. Open the APK file and tap Install
+4. If Google Play Protect warns you — tap **"More details"** → **"Install anyway"** This is normal for apps outside the Play Store.
+The app makes zero internet connections so it's completely safe.

 ## build in Android Studio and .